• Skip to primary navigation

 Jasper is a small town that is mostly walkable.
 However, there are so many things to do in the area that you will definitely want to employ other options to get around.

-Cycling: Whether it’s summer or winter, you can rent bicycles from the Bench Bike Shop.
+Cycling: Whether it’s summer or winter, you can rent an e-bicycle from the Pedego Electric Bikes.
 The local shop rents skinny and fat tires for any season.
 Many of the hiking trails can be reached by walking or cycling, just make sure to add the time it takes to get there when planning.

 Shuttles: If you are without wheels and you want to explore some of the bigger adventures, you’ll have to take a shuttle!
 The majority of shuttles in Jasper are run by tourism companies.
 These tours include knowledgeable guides that can make your experience more immersive.
 One company that does summer and winter tours is the Jasper Adventure Centre.
 They do tours by bus, train and boat.